 What is Tor?

-Tor, short for The Onion Router, is a free service designed to allow people to browse the web anonymously and to bypass network surveillance.
-Its goal is to allow individuals and organizations to share information across the Internet without compromising their privacy and anonymity.
+Tor, short for The Onion Router, is a free service designed to allow people to browse the web anonymously, and to evade all known methods of surveillance.
+Tor’s purpose is to allow individuals and organizations to view and exchange information across the Internet without compromising their privacy or anonymity.
+Information transmitted using Tor is extremely secure and highly anonymous, which is why many governments and private organizations use it.

 Who is Behind Tor?

-Tor was originally developed by the U.S. Naval Research Laboratory for the purpose of protecting government communications.
-Today it is developed and maintained by the Tor Project, which is also in charge of raising the necessary funds for its development.
-Tor’s funding comes from donations from sponsors around the world including the U.S. and Swedish governments.
-Tor’s 2012 financial report revealed that about 60 percent of its funding came from the U.S. government including U.S. Department of Defense, the parent agency of the NSA.
-It is important to note that even though the U.S. government contributes a large percentage of funding for the Tor Project, it doesn’t mean the Tor Project collaborates with the NSA in any way.
+Tor was originally developed by the U.S. Naval Research Laboratory for the purpose of protecting sensitive government communications.
+Today it is developed and maintained by the Tor Project, which is also in charge of raising the funds necessary for its ongoing development.
+Tor’s funding comes from donations by sponsors from around the world, including the American and Swedish governments.
+Tor’s 2012 financial report revealed that about 60 percent of its funding came from the U.S. Department of Defense, the parent agency of the NSA.
+It is important to note that even though the U.S. government contributes a large percentage of funding for the Tor Project, that doesn’t necessarily mean the Tor Project collaborates with the notorious NSA surveillance programs in any way.

 How Tor Works

-Tor consists of two parts: the Tor network, and the free Tor software.
-The Tor network is comprised of computers run by volunteers all around the world.
-These computers are often referred to as “relays”, “nodes” or “routers”.
-The Tor software is used to build secret pathways through which the traffic travels through the Tor network.
+Tor consists of two parts: the Tor network, and the (free) Tor software.
+The Tor network is comprised of more than 5,000 computers run by volunteers from all around the world.
+These computers are referred to as “relays”, “nodes”, or “routers”.
+The Tor software is designed to send encrypted network traffic across untraceable pathways determined by the computers that govern the worldwide Tor network.
+The Tor software, working in concert with the computers acting as network routers, ensures that the Tor network is extremely difficult to compromise, and therefore, highly secure.

-On a public network such as the Internet, traffic is sent directly from the origin to the destination.This not only allows the destination website to track your behavior and know your physical location, but it also allows the “man-in-middle” to know whom you’re talking to and what you’re talking about.
-In contrast to how Internet traffic normally flows, Tor works differently.
+On a public network (such as the Internet) traffic is sent from the origin to the destination by an easily traceable route.This not only allows the destination website to trace your physical location, it also allows the “man-in-the-middle” – a well known method of attack – to intercept your message and see who you’re talking to and what you’re saying.
+Intercepting messages sent across a public network is not difficult at all.
+In contrast to how normal Internet traffic flows, Tor is far, far more secure.

-Prior to sending or receiving data, the Tor software first randomly chooses a minimum of three relays to establish a circuit (imagine it as a pathway) to use for data transfer, making sure each relay doesn’t know anything about the entire circuit but only knows which relay it receives data from and which relay it sends data to.
-One circuit can only be used to transfer data for a certain amount of time (usually 10 minutes).
-After a circuit expired, a new circuit must be established for later data transfer.
+Prior to sending or receiving data, the Tor software first randomly chooses a minimum of three relay points to establish a unique and untraceable route (imagine it as a pathway) for each data transfer, making sure every relay knows nothing about the entire route, but only knows which relay it receives data from and which relay it sends data to.
+Each “route” can be used to transfer data for a limited amount of time (usually 10 minutes).
+When a route expires, a new route must be established for subsequent data transfer.
+This process makes it virtually impossible to observe, predict, trace, record, or follow the pathway any piece of data (packet) travels en route to its intended recipient.

-Everyday, millions of people around the world use Tor with more than 430,000 connections coming from the U.S. alone .
-People use Tor for variety of reasons.
-Normal people use Tor to protect their privacy and personal information from being used or sold without them knowing.
-People in oppressive countries use Tor to access blocked websites.
-Law Enforcement, U.S. Government workers, the military, journalists, activists and dissidents use Tor when they need to conceal their communications or have a strong need for anonymity.
-Unfortunately, the high anonymity and security of the Tor network has also attracted purveyors of illegal sexual content and criminals who use Tor to sell illegal drugs .
+Millions of people around the world use Tor regularly, with more than 430,000 daily connections coming from the U.S. alone .
+People use Tor for a variety of reasons.
+Average citizens use Tor to protect their anonymity and prevent personal information from being used or sold without their permission, which is entirely legitimate, and legal.
+Also, law enforcement agencies, many governments and military branches, journalists, activists and dissidents, and many business people use Tor when they wish to remain anonymous or protect their communications, data, etc. Unfortunately, the Tor network has also attracted purveyors of illegal content and other criminals who use Tor to sell drugs, weapons, and other contraband materials .

 Is Using Tor Legal?